yirkajk/yirkajk.github.io/README.md

 ***

 ### News:
+  * September 30 -- Journal version of "The complexity of simulating local measurements on quantum systems" has been published in *Quantum*.
   * September 16 -- New preprint posted on arXiv!
 Paper "Oracle complexity classes and local measurements on physical Hamiltonians" with coauthors Sevag Gharibian and Stephen Piddock. https://arxiv.org/abs/1909.05981
   * April 20 -- Beginning in the fall, I will be joining the Ph.D. program in Computer Science at the University of Texas at Austin!
   * April 9 -- I've been awarded an Honorable Mention by the NSF Graduate Research Fellowship program.
   * February 5 -- I've accepted a position with the Quantum Computing Summer School at Los Alamos National Labs for this June to August.
-  * January 24 -- I'm now volunteering 3 hours per week as a tutor for remedial Algebra students at a local high school.
-  * November 17 -- I will be attending the Conference on Quantum Information Processing (QIP) in Boulder, Colorado from January 12 to 18.
-My coauthors and I will present posters for both our recent papers.
-  Thank you to the organizers/NSF for awarding me a $400 travel grant!.

-*Last updated: September 17, 2019*
+*Last updated: October 1, 2019*